ixc/restic-pg-dump-docker/README.md

 - Keeps 24 latest, 7 daily, 4 weekly, and 12 monthly snapshots.
 - Prunes old snapshots every week.

-Pruning old snapshots requires an exclusive lock.
-You should ensure that this happens infrequently, and is only executed on a single host.
+**NOTE:** Pruning requires an exclusive lock, and should be done infrequently from a single host.

 # Usage